tidyverse/tidyverse.org/content/blog/pkgdown-2-0-0/index.md

     Learn more in [`?build_site`](https://pkgdown.r-lib.org/reference/build_site.html).

--   The author, sidebar, and footer configuration is much more flexible allowing you to customise individual components while keeping most of the defaults (previously customisation was mostly all or nothing).
+-   The author, sidebar, and footer configuration is much more flexible, allowing you to customise individual components while keeping most of the defaults (previously customisation was mostly all or nothing).
 See [`?build_home`](https://pkgdown.r-lib.org/reference/build_home.html) and [`?build_site`](https://pkgdown.r-lib.org/reference/build_site.html) for details.

 ## Code display